 This argument is difficult to fathom.
 Congress provided Treasury with broad authority, which it restricted in one respect by ending Treasury's authority to purchase new securities on December 31, 2009.
 It did not freeze the parties' contract terms as of that date and preclude Treasury and FHFA from altering their compensation arrangements as appropriate.
 Like parties to any contract, Treasury and FHFA had the power to modify the terms of their contract.
-Indeed, Congress recognized Treasury's inherent authority to modify the terms of its purchase contracts in HERA and expressly funded such modifications, providing that "[a]ny funds expended for the purchase of, or modifications to, obligations and securities, or the exercise of any
+Indeed, Congress recognized

 8 Plaintiffs also cite (Inst.Pls.Br.
-58-59) an Internal Revenue Service tax regulation, 26 C.F.R. § 1.1001-3, which address the circumstances in which "modification of the terms of a debt instrument" qualifies as an "exchange" of property, such that any financial gain resulting from the modification must be declared as income.
+59) an Internal Revenue Service tax regulation, 26 C.F.R. § 1.1001-3, which address the circumstances in which "modification of the terms of a debt instrument" qualifies as an "exchange" of property, such that any financial gain resulting from the modification must be declared as income.
 Plaintiffs provide no reason to believe that Congress intended the word "purchase" to be read synonymously with the word "exchange," as used by the IRS in a tax regulation addressing debt instruments.